What are the latest funding news in the EdTech market? (May 2026)

 Who are they?

-GAGA runs live online classes for children and teens across academic and enrichment subjects, built specifically for the Arabic-speaking market.
+GAGA runs live and interactive online classes for Arabic-speaking children and teenagers.

 Geographical focus?

-GAGA is regionally focused on Saudi Arabia and the broader Arabic-language market.
+GAGA focuses on Saudi Arabia and Arabic-speaking learners.

 Why do we include them in the EdTech market?